duplxey/postgres-post/README.md

 Great, that's it.

 Your frontend is now connected to the backend.
-If you visit the app in your browser you should see that the data gets loaded correctly from the backend.
+If you visit the app in your browser, you should see that the data gets loaded correctly from the backend.
 All the changes on the frontend are now reflected in the backend.

 #### Dockerize

-Since Back4app Containers is a CaaS platform, your project has to be dockerized before it can be deployed.
+Since Back4app Containers is a CaaS platform, your project must be dockerized before deployment.
 The recommended way of dockerizing your project is via a Dockerfile.
-A Dockerfile is a blueprint script providing instructions to create a Docker container image.
+A Dockerfile is a blueprint script providing instructions to create a container image.

 Create a *Dockerfile* in the project root: